microsoft/fhir-server/docs/BulkImport.md

 ### Change initial import mode on the FHIR server

-The FHIR server must have the `initial import mode` set to `True` for $import to work.
-Setting the Initial Import mode value to `True` also suspends the write operations (PUT and POST) on the FHIR server, and it must be reverted to `False` to resume the write operations.
+Set the Initial Import mode value to `True` for initial import mode.
+Initial import mode suspends the write operations (PUT and POST) on the FHIR server, and it must be reverted to `False` to resume the write operations.

 ```
 FhirServer__Operations__Import__InitialImportMode: True
 ```
 ### Change incremental import mode on the FHIR server

-The FHIR server must have the `initial import mode` set to `True` for $import to work.
+Set the Initial Import mode value to `False` for incremental import mode.
+In incremental import mode, concurrent API writes can be performed during data ingestion into the FHIR service.
 ```
 FhirServer__Operations__Import__InitialImportMode: False
 ```